 Jumpsuits perfect for breastfeeding

 Jumpsuits might not seem like the obvious choice for when you’re breastfeeding.
 They have a reputation for being notoriously irritating to get on and off.
 However, should a jumpsuit have a relatively open top, it can be perfect to breastfeed in.
-For example, the Split Leg Wrap Over Jumpsuit is the ultimate breastfeeding outfit.
-The adjustable straps, cross over front and popper fastening make it completely breastfeeding friendly.
+For example, a wrap jumpsuit is the ultimate breastfeeding outfit.
+The cross over front makes them completely breastfeeding friendly.
 You’ll also look amazing whilst you nurse – what more could you want?

 Shirt dresses are a maternity wear staple